 POLITICAL PARTIES AND LEADERS: Conservative and Unionist Party [Michael HOWARD]; Democratic Unionist Party (Northern Ireland) [Rev. Ian PAISLEY]; Labor Party [Anthony (Tony) BLAIR]; Liberal Democrats [Charles KENNEDY]; Party of Wales (Plaid Cymru) [Dafydd IWAN]; Scottish National Party or SNP [Alex SALMOND]; Sinn Fein (Northern Ireland) [Gerry ADAMS]; Social Democratic and Labor Party or SDLP (Northern Ireland) [Mark DURKAN]; Ulster Unionist Party (Northern Ireland) [David TRIMBLE]

 OVERVIEW: The UK, a leading trading power and financial center, is one of the quartet of trillion dollar economies of Western Europe.
 Over the past two decades the government has greatly reduced public ownership and contained the growth of social welfare programs.
 Agriculture is intensive, highly mechanized, and efficient by European standards, producing about 60% of food needs with only 1% of the labor force.
 The UK has large coal, natural gas, and oil reserves; primary energy production accounts for 10% of GDP, one of the highest shares of any industrial nation.
 Services, particularly banking, insurance, and business services, account by far for the largest proportion of GDP while industry continues to decline in importance.
 GDP growth slipped in 2001-03 as the global downturn, the high value of the pound, and the bursting of the "new economy" bubble hurt manufacturing and exports.
 Still, the economy is one of the strongest in Europe; inflation, interest rates, and unemployment remain low.
-The relatively good economic performance has complicated the BLAIR government's efforts to make a case for Britain to join the European Economic and Monetary Union (EMU).
+Many observers wonder, however, if this economic strength won't be jeopardized by Britain's 2016 decision to leave the European Union.

 CURRENCY: British pound (GBP)